Martin Luther Defies the Pope

 Title page of Pope Leo XIII's bull

-Contra Errores Martini Lutheri
+Contra Errores Martini Lutheri,

 ("Against the Errors of Martin Luther")